Most Asked Questions About Laser Dentistry

 It Minimizes the Risk of Bleeding and Infection

 Patients with gum disease are susceptible to gum bleeding and bone loss due to harmful bacteria in the teeth and gum pockets.
-The dental laser’s high-energy light beam sterilizes the affected area and seals blood vessels to encourage immediate blood clotting.
+Unlike traditional dental instruments, the dental laser’s high-energy light beam sterilizes the affected area and seals blood vessels to encourage immediate blood clotting.
 As a result, laser dentistry reduces the patient’s risk of bleeding, bacterial infection, and other complications.

 It Protects the Mouth from Trauma

 Laser treatments are known for their precise nature.
-Unlike handheld and high-speed drills that may cause hairline cracks on teeth and damage to soft oral tissue, dental lasers preserve the mouth’s healthy areas during procedures, ultimately reducing the need for dental restoration.
+Unlike other dental instruments such as handheld and high-speed drills that may cause hairline cracks on teeth and damage to soft oral tissue, dental lasers preserve the mouth’s healthy areas during procedures, ultimately reducing the need for dental restoration.

 It Promotes a Shorter Healing Time and Quicker Recovery